Wenlock Priory

-Parts of the building became a house later known as "Wenlock Abbey", which is privately owned, but most of Wenlock Priory is open to the public under the care of English Heritage and is used mostly for recreational purposes.
-The grounds have a collection of topiary.
+Parts of the building became a house later known as "Wenlock Abbey", which is privately owned by Gabrielle Drake, the actress, who bought it with her late husband, Louis de Wet, in 1983, but most of Wenlock Priory is open to the public under the care of English Heritage and is used mostly for recreational purposes.
+The grounds have a collection of topiary; the gardens are listed Grade II in Historic England's Register of Parks and Gardens.

 History

 Early history

 Merewalh, King of the Magonsaete, a sub-kingdom of Mercia, founded the original Anglo-Saxon monastery here circa 680, and Merewalh's daughter Milburga became its second abbess, and was later canonised.
 At that time called "Wimnicas" it was a double monastery, housing both monks and nuns.
-After her death in 715, however, little is historically known of the monastery until the Norman Conquest.
+After her death in 715, however, little is historically known of the monastery until the Norman Conquest, although it is known that at the end of the ninth century, in 901 Æthelflæd (daughter of Alfred the Great) and Æthelred gave land and a golden chalice weighing thirty mancuses to the shrine of Saint Mildburg.

 The priory continued to be inhabited by monks at least until the mid 11th century, when endowments were made by Leofric, Earl of Mercia.

 Roger de Montgomery, Earl of Shrewsbury, was one of the great Norman lords during William the Conqueror's reign.
 He re-founded Wenlock as a Cluniac house, bringing monks from La Charité-sur-Loire in central France.
 The monastery was established by 1086, when it is recorded in the Domesday Book.

 In 1101, repairs were being made to the Holy Trinity Church, probably the original nuns' church, and bones were found under the floor of the church.
 These were believed to be those of Saint Milburga, and were transferred to the main monastery church.
 The story of the discovery is told in the Miracula Inventionis Beate Mylburge Virginis, attributed to Odo, Cardinal bishop of Ostia.
 Shortly after this, Goscelin of St. Bertin wrote a life of the saint, which together with miracles recorded at her shrine revived a local cult which endured through the Middle Ages.

 By 1170, the monastery was able to send a prior and twelve monks to found the daughter house of Paisley Abbey in Scotland.
 Other dependent priories established around this time were Dudley Priory, St Helen's Priory and Church Preen.

 The monastery church was rebuilt between the late 12th and mid 13th-Centuries.
 The visible remains of the church largely date to this period.
 Pevsner suggests a date of completion of 1200–1240 on stylistic grounds.